Preparing aged-care facilities for assessor-led funding under AN-ACC

 Classifications are no longer determined internally.

-Funding outcomes depend on assessor interpretation of submitted evidence.
+Funding depends on assessor interpretation of submitted evidence.

 Classification logic is not visible to providers.